-Amber Riley's Tweet About The Search For Naya Rivera Reminds Fans To Show Respect
+Amber Riley's Message To Fans About The Search For Naya Is A Reminder To Show Respect

 Naya Rivera went missing on Wednesday, July 8, while out on a California boat trip on Lake Piru with her 4-year-old son, Josey.
 Since then, search efforts have been underway to find the missing Glee star, while her son remains in good condition with family members.
 The news shook Rivera's fans, friends, and family members, but Amber Riley's tweet about the search for Naya Rivera reminds those concerned to also show respect.